-This course offers students, whether graduate or arts administration practitioner, an intensive experience in learning about cultural policies and arts management practices in at least two European countries.
-The Arts Administration Study Abroad is comprised of a series of lectures, site visits, case studies, discussion sessions, and presentations related to both visual and performing arts venues.
-Students examine a combination of policy and practice, meet with arts administrators and policy makers, and present case study analyses based on their lectures and on-site visits.
+This course offers both current graduate students and arts administration practitioners an intensive experience in learning about cultural policies and arts management practices in at least two European countries.
+The Arts Administration study abroad program is comprised of a series of lectures, site visits, case studies, discussion sessions, and presentations related to both visual and performing arts venues.
+Students examine a combination of policy and practice, meet with arts administrators and policy makers, and present case study analyses on the basis of their lectures and on-site visits.
 Issues change from year to year as cultural policies develop and are implemented at state and municipal levels in different countries.

 Paris, France and Berlin, Germany